Sunday, 25 December 2016

 When the Romans further began travelling throughout Europe they brought the tradition with them,

 eventually the English adopted the practice.
 While breaking a turkey’s wishbone started with the Pilgrims, the term wishbone originated in America in the mid 1800s.
 So its apparent that it is not a purely Eastern thing.
-My grandmother’s grandparents must have someway somehow picked it up along the way before reaching that kid in Cairo who many decades later decided to write an article about it.
+My grandmother’s grandparents must have some way somehow picked it up along the way before reaching that kid in Cairo who many decades later decided to write an article about it.

-And now you know.
+And now we know.

 The Origin of ‘Wishbone’ and the “Yadas - Fi bali” (يدس - في بالي) Game by Omar Cherif, One Lucky Soul